ndless-nspire/nsptools-history/ocd/trunk/ReadMe.txt

 The debugger console will show up when a breakpoint is hit.
 The supported debugger commands can be displayed with the command 'h' or '?'.

+OCD relies on the nspireio library which only supports grayscale mode on the TI- Nspire CX.
+Make sure your program enables grayscale with "clrscr(); lcd_ingray();".

 Known issues and limitations
 ============================